JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * Microsoft Defender for Cloud
     * Summary of Microsoft Defender for Cloud coverage by plan (count of Subscription per plan/tier)
     * Summary of Microsoft Defender for Cloud plans coverage by Subscription (plan/tier)
+  * UserAssigned Managed Identities assigned to Resources / vice versa
+    * Summary of all UserAssigned Managed Identities assigned to Resources
+    * Summary of Resources that have an UserAssigned Managed Identity assigned
 * __Diagnostics__
   * Management Groups Diagnostic settings report
     * Management Group, Diagnostic setting name, target type (LA, SA, EH), target Id, Log Category status